MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-work-profile.md

    > [!div class="mx-imgBorder"]
    > ![Screenshot of Company Portal'a Update device settings screen highlighting the RESOLVE button and CONFIRM DEVICE SETTINGS button.](./media/enroll-device-android-work-profile/confirm-device-settings-work-profile-2307.png)

-11. When setup and enrollment are complete, you are sent back to the setup list, where you should see a green checkmark next to each enrollment task.
+11. When setup and enrollment are complete, you're sent back to the setup list, where you should see a green checkmark next to each enrollment task.
 Tap **DONE**.

     ![Screenshot of Company Portal's Company Access Setup screen, showing completed setup and highlighting Done button.](./media/enroll-device-android-work-profile/work-profile-done-1911.png)